If you’re looking for the best Philadelphia playgrounds, Smith Memorial Playground and Playhouse is a fantastic choice.

 There is also an area called Tot-Lot, which is play equipment specifically designed for kids five and under.
 This helps ensure that younger children will have a fun place to play away from the older kids.

 On a nice day, there’s enough outside at Smith Memorial Playground to keep kids occupied for hours.
-And, while you won’t find some of your traditional playground equipment here, there are a many unique and inventive activities that kids are sure to enjoy.
+And, while you won’t find some of your traditional playground equipment here, there are many unique and inventive activities that kids are sure to enjoy.

 Smith Memorial Playhouse